top of page

 ICONO-ARCFLASH.png

-Arc Flash Assessment
+Custom Arc Flash Assessment Packages

-What is an Arc Flash?
 An Arc Flash is the light and heat produced from an electric arc supplied with sufficient electrical energy to cause substantial damage, fire, or injury.
 Electrical arcs experience negative resistance, which causes the electrical resistance to decrease as the arc temperature increases.
 This phenomenon causes a flashover of electric current leaving its intended path and travels through the air from one conductor to another, or to ground.

 OSHA, NFPA 70, and NFPA 70E require employers to inform their employees of the hazards associated with exposure to electrical arcs.